sergeykuzmich/digital-moleskine/_posts/2021-04-26-wordpress-configuration-cheat-sheet.md

 ## 4. Use SSL Encryption

-No one should be able to read the traffic between you server and your users.
+No one should be able to read the traffic between your server and your users.
 Use SSL encryption and force WordPress to use only this type of connection.

 It is now standard practice to encrypt your traffic.
 Many browser manufacturers mark un-encrypted connections as dangerous.
 Often web hosters offer their customers simple free certificates to enable SSL encryption.
 Also providers like Let’s Encrypt offer free certificates.